-The "biological pump" plays a key role in regulating global climate by exporting roughly 10 Gt of carbon per year out of the euphotic zone (Falkowski et al. 1998.
-Volk & Hoffert 1985).
-However, measurements of export production (EP) vary by more than an order of magnitude on regional and seasonal scales, and current models poorly capture this variability (Buesseler & Boyd 2009).
+The "biological pump" plays a key role in regulating global climate by exporting roughly 10 Gt of carbon per year out of the euphotic zone (Falkowski et al. 1998, Volk & Hoffert 1985)(Falkowski et al. 1998, Volk & Hoffert 1985).
+However, measurements of export production (EP) vary by more than an order of magnitude on regional and seasonal scales, and current models poorly capture this variability (Buesseler & Boyd 2009) (Buesseler & Boyd 2009).
 Net community production (NCP), defined as the difference between C fixation via photosynthesis and total respiration in the euphotic zone, must balance EP over large spatiotemporal scales (basin wide, annual).
 However, the processes that control NCP and EP and hence their variability, are likely to occur at smaller submesoscales (SMS).
-We propose to use of a coupled physical-biogeochemical model together with existing high-resolution measurements oxygen and NCP to develop a more complete understanding of the role of mesoscale and submesoscale processes in upper ocean ecosystem dynamics and carbon flux.
+Current altimeter missions provide the mesoscale context for these "hotspots" in NCP, but they do not resolve the essential interaction between mesoscale and submesoscale dynamics that control the underlying processes.
+The Surface Water and Ocean Topography (SWOT) mission will provide a new window into these spatial scales (Fu & Ubelmann 2013) that will be of enormous value to interdisciplinary studies of ocean biogeochemistry.
+We propose to use of a coupled physicalbiogeochemical model together with existing high-resolution measurements oxygen and NCP to develop a more complete understanding of the role of mesoscale and submesoscale processes in upper ocean ecosystem dynamics and carbon flux.
 In addition, we plan to use our results to evaluate sampling strategies proposed for upcoming field studies of these processes as part of the EXPORTS program (Siegel et al. 2015).